INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 https://github.com/INSIDE-information-systems/SensorThingsAPI/issues/3

+The CSV result format can be requested by setting the request parameter `ResultFormat=CSV`.

 ## Single Table

-ResultFormat=CSV for single-table queries is mostly self-explanatory.
+For single-table queries, `ResultFormat=CSV` is mostly self-explanatory.
 The header line contains the direct field names, with each further line having the data of one entity.
 Navigation links are omitted.

 Tricky parts are how to handle:

-- the "properties" field: This is a complex property with an unknown set of fields.
+- the `properties` and `parameters` field: This is a complex property with an unknown set of fields.
   The only way to deal with this is to include the JSON as is.
   Proper encoding to CSV needs to happen, since JSON contains both double quotes and commas, same as CSV, but this is covered by [RFC 4180](https://tools.ietf.org/html/rfc4180) which defines that double quotes are quoted with a double quote.
-- Datastream/unitOfMeasurement: This is a complex property with three defined fields.
+- `Datastream/unitOfMeasurement`: This is a complex property with three defined fields.
   The best way seems to be to split this field into three CSV columns: `unitOfMeasurement/name,unitOfMeasurement/symbol,unitOfMeasurement/definition`

 For example: